RedHarmonii/RedHarmonii/README.md

 - 👋 Hi, I’m @RedHarmonii/Real Name : Saurav Kumar
 - 👀 I began as a self-taught C++ programmer while pursuing my math degree.
-Now I'm persuing a double bachelor in Mathametics and Computer Science.
+I've graduated with a double bachelor in Mathametics and Computer Science.
-- 🌱 I currently work as Data Structures Tutor/TA at UNLV while pursuing data science topics.
+- 🌱 I've worked as a Data Structures Tutor for 2 years at UNLV and I'm US Marine Corps Veteran.
 - 📫 How to reach me: sauravk60@outlook.com
-- Pet-Projects: For anyone interested, please reach out via email or request access
 - Resume: [https://github.com/RedHarmonii/resume/blob/main/Resume_SK.pdf](https://github.com/RedHarmonii/resume/blob/main/My%20Resume.pdf)
 <!---
 RedHarmonii/RedHarmonii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.